Mikkomario/Utopia-Vault-Scala/README.txt

         Connection object now contains modifySettings(...) method for cases when you simply wish to modify a couple of settings and not the whole thing.

+        SelectDistinct object was added to create select distinct -queries

     Updates & Changes